Quest: Quest objects

 The hero normally aims to obtain something or someone by the quest, and with this object to return home.
 The object can be something new, that fulfills a lack in their life, or something that was stolen away from them or someone with authority to dispatch them.

-Sometimes the hero has no desire to return; Sir Galahad's quest for the Holy Grail is to find it, not return with it.
+Sometimes the hero has no desire to return; Galahad's quest for the Holy Grail is to find it, not return with it.
 A return may, indeed, be impossible: Aeneas quests for a homeland, having lost Troy at the beginning of Virgil's Aeneid, and he does not return to Troy to re-found it but settles in Italy (to become an ancestor of the Romans).

 If the hero does return after the culmination of the quest, they may face false heroes who attempt to pass themselves off as them, or their initial response may be a rejection of that return, as Joseph Campbell describes in his critical analysis of quest literature, The Hero with a Thousand Faces.
+The quest, in the form of the hero's journey, plays a central role in the monomyth described by Campbell: the hero sets forth from the world of common day into a land of adventures, tests, and magical rewards.

-If someone dispatches the hero on a quest, the overt reason may be false, with the dispatcher actually sending them on the difficult quest in hopes of their death in the attempt, or in order to remove them from the scene for a time, just as if the claim were sincere, except that the tale usually ends with the dispatcher being unmasked and punished.
-Stories with such false quest-objects include the legends of Jason and Perseus, the fairy tales The Dancing Water, the Singing Apple, and the Speaking Bird, Go I Know Not Whither and Fetch I Know Not What, and the story of Beren and Lúthien in J. R. R. Tolkien's The Silmarillion.
+If someone dispatches the hero on a quest, the overt reason may be false, with the dispatcher actually sending them on the difficult quest in hopes of their death in the attempt, or in order to remove them from the scene for a time, but the tale proceeds just as if the claim were sincere, except that the tale usually ends with the dispatcher being unmasked and punished.
+Stories with such false quest-objects include the legends of Jason and Perseus, the fairy tales The Dancing Water, the Singing Apple, and the Speaking Bird and Go I Know Not Whither and Fetch I Know Not What, and the story of Beren and Lúthien in J. R. R. Tolkien's The Silmarillion.

 The quest object may, indeed, function only as a convenient reason for the hero's journey.
 Such objects are termed MacGuffins.
 When a hero is on a quest for several objects that are only a convenient reason for their journey, they are termed plot coupons.

-Literary analysis

-The quest, in the form of the hero's journey, plays a central role in the monomyth described by Joseph Campbell; the hero sets forth from the world of common day into a land of adventures, tests, and magical rewards.
-Most times in a quest, the knight in shining armor wins the heart of a beautiful maiden/princess.

 Historical examples

 An early quest story tells the tale of Gilgamesh, who seeks the secret to eternal life after the death of his friend Enkidu.
 Another ancient quest tale, Homer's Odyssey, tells of Odysseus, whom the gods have cursed to wander and suffer for many years before Athena persuades the Olympians to allow him to return home.
 Recovering the Golden Fleece is the object of the travels of Jason and the Argonauts in the Argonautica.
 Psyche, having lost Cupid, hunted through the world for him, and was set tasks by Venus, including a descent into the underworld.

-Many fairy tales depict the hero or heroine setting out on a quest, such as: